 Hidradenitis Suppurativa disease presents emotional responses that ebb and flow with flares of the disease:

 - Envy or jealousy

-Recognize that coming to terms with the disease may take time and talking about feelings is just as important as managing the physical aspects.
-Some of the feelings mentioned above should not be dismissed and can have significant impact on your child’s self-esteem if not addressed early.
-(Especially if signs suggest depression, apathy or anger.)
+Recognize that coming to terms with the disease may take time and talk about feelings is just as important as managing the physical aspects.
+Some of the feelings mentioned above should not be dismissed and can have a significant impact on your child’s self-esteem if not addressed early.
+(Especially if signs suggest depression, apathy, or anger.)